 31. Make ice cream in a bag – Here are the directions.

-32. Make armpit fudge – Yes, it sounds gross, but the boys love it!
+32. Make armpit fudge – Yes, it sounds gross, but the Scouts love it!
 And it’s surprisingly yummy.

 33. Watch Independence Day fireworks together – Don’t forget to pack a picnic!